AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Yeah, so I think that is, you know, you talked before about, you know, data centers and politicians being like, okay, we'll just turn, you know, this country into a giant data center.

-And I have to believe that they've never actually been in a data center because there is no way, if you have been in a data center, that you think it's going to be a huge generator of jobs.
+And I have to believe that they've never actually been in a data center because there is no way if you have been in a data center that you think it's going to be a huge generator of jobs um it you know it's it's a silent warehouse right um so

-I hate the answer, but it comes back to us, right?
-Asking the questions, making sure, like, it's all about having that sort of accountability and responsibility pushed up.
+again it's it's it's gonna i i hate the answer but it comes back to us right asking the questions making sure like it's all about having that sort of accountability and responsibility pushed up

-And I can show them that it told my friend, a film director, Bernard Mann, was coming over here and he thought, I wonder what Stew's up to.
+And I, because I've, and I can show them that it told my friend, a film director, Bernard Mann, was coming over here, and he thought, I wonder what Stu's up to.

 I can show them that.
 And so I can sort of don't use it for your essays.